Rookout/docs/docs/dotnet-container-tutorial.md

 Load and start the package to connect to your Rookout account (if you haven't signed up, do that [here](https://app.rookout.com/#mode=signUp)).

-The start function returns a promise - wait for it if you want to debug the application initialization code.

 Start the SDK within your application by adding the following to your *main* method or your application's entry point.
 In our case, Program.cs:
 ```cs
 using Rook;